Archive | Vista Media Center RSS feed for this section

 11. July 2007

 Vista View contacted me about the release of their new tuner card, the Saber DA-1N1-I. It will be available at most online electronic stores.
 Here is the press release: July 1, 2007 — Vista ViewTM introduces the Saber DA-1N1-I TM TV Tuner card.
-This card fills the need for a high quality Combo TV tuner with [...]
+This card fills the need for a high quality Combo TV tuner […]

 Continue reading...